MrBloups/configfiles/README.md

 configfiles
 ===========

-Repository for configuration files and scripts
+Repository for configuration files and scripts on Fedora 22

 Laptop power management
 -----------------------